 Quebec is Canada's largest province with a territory 3 times as large as the Texas Lone Star state.

-8 million Quebecers live around the lower reaches of the mighty St Lawrence River, leaving the rest of the lands
+the 8 million Quebecers live around the lower reaches of the mighty St Lawrence River, leaving the rest of the lands

 mostly to indigenous peoples with the Unuit in the cold high north and First Nation peoples below the Arctic.
-They had been living
+They had

-possessions to Britain.
+its Canadian possessions to Britain.
 There have been tensions between the English and French speaking population groups